 Los Angeles Center For Enriched Studies

-Los Angeles Center For Enriched Studies is Listed among the top public schools in California for:
+Los Angeles Center For Enriched Studies places among the top 20% of public schools in California for:

 - Category Attribute

 - Community Size Largest student body (number of students) (Top 10%)

 - Los Angeles Center For Enriched Studies's student population of 1,654 students has stayed relatively flat over five school years.

 - The teacher population of 65 teachers has stayed relatively flat over five school years.

 |Total Students||1,654 students|

 - Los Angeles Center For Enriched Studies's student:teacher ratio of 25:1 has decreased from 26:1 over five school years.